 Many of the appropriate technologies advocated by permaculturists

-food cooking and drying.
-Due to the inherent sustainability of
+housing, and solar food cooking and drying.
+Due to the

-techniques for large-scale farming.
-Ecological methods of production
+farming.
+Ecological methods of production for any specific

 biological pest control, composting) are central to permaculture